ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

    ```
    {:codeblock}

 In this script, upgrading the installed software and installing `nginx` and other packages using the operating system provided software installation tools demonstrates that even the isolated instances have access to the {{site.data.keyword.IBM_notm}} provided mirrors.
 For Ubuntu, the `apt-get` commands will access mirrors.
-This is step 2 on the architecture diagram.

 The `curl` command accessing www.python.org demonstrates the attempt to access and potentially install software from the internet.
-This is step 3 on the architecture diagram.

 Based on whether the host has internet connectivity, the script modifies the `index.html` page served by `nginx`.